ByrumLab/proteoDA/README.md

 ```

 The filtering functions that are applied are tracked in the `tags` slot
-of the DIAlist object.
+of the DAList object.
 Any samples that are filtered out are
 automatically removed from the data as well.

 #### Protein/gene filtering